 Unfortunately we do not offer court-ordered community service hours.

-I can only volunteer on the weekends.
+I can only volunteer in the evening or on weekends.
 What can I do?

-Unfortunately we have limited weekend volunteering, mostly with our Warming Shelters in the winter.
+We have limited evening and weekend volunteering.
 Check out when each program meets to see if there is one that would fit your schedule.

 Interested in Volunteering?